 At the request of Daniel Diermeier, then Harris School of Public Policy Dean, now University of Chicago Provost, I recently completed the design of a women’s public leadership initiative.
 To give you a sense of the approach I took, below is a video of a conversation I had with Valerie Jarrett, President Obama’s Special Advisor, at the Harris School of Public Policy Studies women’s public leadership seminar.
 Below, is another videotape about the importance of women’s political leadership–of a conversation I had with New Hampshire Governor Maggie Hassan.

-THE UNIVERSITY HOSTED A PROTOTYPE EXECUTIVE EDUCATION SEMINAR
+THE UNIVERSITY HOSTED AN EXECUTIVE EDUCATION SEMINAR

 CHICAGO –Valerie Jarrett, Senior Advisor to President Barack Obama and chair of the White House Council on Women and Girls, and Ertharin Cousin, Executive Director of the United Nations World Food Programme, will kick off the University of Chicago Harris School of Public Policy’s Women in Public Leadership (WIPL) program.